Bloom Family Memorial Lecturewith Professor Steven M. Cohen

 What does this mean, and what can we do about it?

-No one has thought about this more than demographer Steven Cohen, Professor of Social Policy at the Hebrew Union College.
+No one has thought about this more than demographer Steven Cohen, Professor of Social Policy at the Hebrew Union College and Director of Berman Jewish Policy Archive at Stanford University.
 A one-time member of the Hebrew University, CUNY and Yale faculties, a National Jewish Book Award winner and twice named to the Forward Fifty, his research has focused on the many forces which influence American Jewry.
+He was a consultant to the recently conducted Pew Study of American Jews.

 In this year’s Bloom Lecture, Prof. Cohen will discuss the Shrinking Jewish Middle, review the good and (more) not-so-good communal responses he has studied, and offer thoughts on what can be done to preserve the health and well-being of Jews in America.